qnx-ports/build-files/ports/abseil-cpp/README.md

 **Note**: QNX ports areo only supported from a **Linux host** operating system

+Before building abseil-cpp and its tests, you might want to first build and install `muslflt` under the same staging directory.
+Projects using abseil-cpp on QNX might also want to link to `muslflt` for consistent math behavior as other platforms.
+Without `muslflt`, some tests may fail and you may run into inconsistencies in results compared to other platforms.

+You can optionally set up a staging area folder (e.g. `/tmp/staging`) for `<staging-install-folder>`

 ## PRE-REQUISITE
 **NOTE**: An installation of google test on your **SDP** is required.
 Please follow the build instruction for `googletest` with `gmock` and make sure it is installed to the same SDP folder that you will source below.